SAP-samples/teched2022-IN261/exercises/ex1/README.md

 # Exercise 1 - Explore Standard Events in SAP S/4HANA Cloud

-In this exercise, we will look at the BusinessPartner event on the SAP API Business Hub and will see how to enable this event in SAP S/4HANA.
+In this exercise, we will look at Business Partner events on the SAP API Business Hub and will see how to enable these events in SAP S/4HANA.

 ## Exercise 1.1 - Look up the BusinessPartner events in SAP API Business Hub (optional)